AlexsLemonade/training-modules/virtual-setup/working-with-your-own-data.md

 - If you don't have your own data that you are looking to analyze, but would like real transcriptomic datasets to practice with, see our recommended list here:
 TODO: Add info about recommended datasets.

+- Note that uploading datasets that are larger than 1GB may require splitting it up into smaller sizes.
+Contact a CCDL team member if you need help splitting up any large files!

-- As always, please Slack one of the CCDL team members if you need help (that is what we are here for!).
+- As always, please Slack one of the CCDL team members if you need help with anything (that is what we are here for!).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->